justinhyou/coffee_chats/README.md

-# coffee_chats
+# Coffee Chats
-Basic algorithm and database for creating coffee chat groups.
+Basic grouping algorithm and database management with Python and sqllite.